eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_model_creation/automated_model_lifecycle/_index.md

 The model is generated using our [Velocitas vehicle-model-generator](https://github.com/eclipse-velocitas/vehicle-model-generator).
 The used version and also the repository of the generator can be altered via the `variables` section of the project configuration in the `.velocitas.json`.
+The default values for those are defined in the [`manifest.json`](https://github.com/eclipse-velocitas/devenv-devcontainer-setup/blob/main/manifest.json) of the [devContainer setup package](https://github.com/eclipse-velocitas/devenv-devcontainer-setup).
 Also, the target folder for the generated model source code is specified here:

 ```json